Kratak/LEARNING-weather-app/README.md

  - TypeScript

-I'm practicing with Scott Tolinski from [level] up tutorials Also great credits goes to stakoverflow community and official docs.
+I'm practicing with Scott Tolinski from [level] up tutorials Also, great credits goes to stakoverflow community and official docs.